 Medical Assistant: Requirements to Be a Physician's Assistant

 A medical assistant is an administrative professional who performs clerical duties in healthcare settings, such as maintaining the physician's office and interacting with patients.
 This career path is not to be confused with that of a physician assistant, who is allowed to practice medicine under a doctor's supervision.
 Medical assisting may be a good career choice for students with strong organizational and interpersonal skills and an interest in medicine.
+No formal education or certification is required, but those who have completed a medical assisting program and/or hold additional credentials may be afforded more employment opportunities.

 Requirements for Becoming a Medical Assistant